alfardil/divhacks-2025/cli/README.md

 ## Interactive Mode

-When you run `dbdoc generate` without specifying a provider, you'll be prompted to choose between:
+When you run `dagger generate` without specifying a provider, you'll be prompted to choose between:

 - **OpenAI (GPT-4o-mini)** - Fast and reliable
 - **Gemini (2.0 Flash)** - Google's latest model